timelsass/theme-sniffer/README.md

 All of the development asset files are located in the `assets/dev/` folder.
 We have refactored the plugin to use the latest JavaScript development methods.
 This is why we are using [webpack](https://webpack.js.org/) to bundle our assets.

-To start developing, first clone this repo under `wp-content/plugins/`, then you can make changes in the def folder.
-After you're done in your terminal run
+To start developing, first clone this repo under `wp-content/plugins/`.
+Then run in the terminal

+`npm start`

+This will run webpack in the watch mode, so your changes will be saved in the build folder on the fly.
+After you're done making changes, run

 `npm run build`